oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 *Example:*

-he objective of the security architecture is to enable you to maintain your security posture when running E-Business Suite and associated applications in the Oracle Cloud.
+The objective of the security architecture is to enable you to maintain your security posture when running EBS Suite and associated applications in the Oracle Cloud.

 Oracle has designed security into every aspect of our infrastructure to help our customers achieve better protection, isolation and control.
 We started by taking a unique design approach, separating the network and server environments.
 This way, if an attack occurs on a VM, we can contain that threat and prevent it from moving to other servers, resulting in better protection and lower risk for customers.

 We also hyper-segment our physical network and backend infrastructure for secure isolation between customer instances and backend hosts.
 Additionally, we’ve implemented hardware-based root of trust, making sure each server is pristine each and every time it is provisioned.

-`\pagebreak`{=tex}

 ![EBS Network Security](images/EBSNetworkSecurity_V3.pdf)